 More soup recipes

-- Using beets in both the borscht stock and in the soup means you get the deepest color and the best beet flavor!
+- Using beets in both the stock and in the soup means you get the deepest color and the best beet flavor!

 - Cider vinegar mimics the tang of traditional Ukrainian fermented beet or tomato kvas, adding brightness, and it balances the sweetness.